awsdocs/aws-cost-management-user-guide/doc_source/budgets-sns-policy.md

 1. On the **Subscriptions** page, for **Filter**, enter `budget`\.
 A list of your budget notifications appears\.

 1. Under **Subscription ARN**, you will see `PendingConfirmation` if a subscription has not been accepted\.
-If you do not see a `PendingConfirmation`, all of your budget notifications have been activated\.
+If you don't see a `PendingConfirmation`, all of your budget notifications have been activated\.

 1. \(Optional\) To resend a confirmation request, select the subscription with a pending confirmation, and choose **Request confirmations**\.
 Amazon SNS will send a confirmation request to the email addresses that are subscribed to the notification\.